8 Best Robot Vacuums for High Thresholds (2026 Guide)

 What threshold height should I look for in a robot vacuum?

-Is suction power important for cleaning around thresholds?
+Is suction power important for robot vacuums with thresholds?

-What type of navigation is best for homes with thresholds?
+What is LiDAR and why is it beneficial for homes with thresholds?

 The Bottom Line